5 Winter Energy Saving Tips to Lower Heating Bills

 Most ceiling fans feature a switch that reverses the fan’s direction from counterclockwise in summer to clockwise in winter.
 Because of the angle of the fan blades, a ceiling fan running clockwise will redirect warm air back to the floor.
 The experts at Hunter say this trick is especially helpful for rooms with vaulted ceilings, and recommend running the fan on the lowest speed so you don’t create a breeze.

-Keeping warm, conditioned air where it belongs is crucial when strategizing how to lower heating bills.
-Attic insulation can be an easy step toward achieving that.
-The Insulation Institute has a handy guide to determine if your attic has enough insulation to keep your home comfortable.
-They recommend 16-18 inches of blown-in insulation to achieve R-49 in northern climates.
+Keeping warm, conditioned air where it belongs is key to achieving lower heating bills.
+Attic insulation is a helpful addition here.
+The Insulation Institute recommends 16-18 inches of blown-in insulation to keep homes comfortable in northern climates.
 Can you see the tops of the floor joists in your attic?
 If so, it’s time to bulk up your insulation.

-Outside of your walls and ceilings, winter is an ideal time to seal gaps and cracks elsewhere in your home.
+Outside of your walls and ceilings, winter is a great time to locate and seal gaps and cracks where warm air may be escaping your home.
 These issues often go unnoticed during warmer months, but cause expensive energy loss.
 Draft-stops and gaskets around doorframes, as well as spray foam insulation to fill foundation gaps and cracks, can help minimize the effects of these sneaky drafts.

-The five steps we’ve discuss here are important parts of winter home maintenance, and does more than help you lower heating bills.
-It can also help you identify and prioritize your home improvement opportunities.
-For instance, air-sealing foundation cracks can help you reduce drafts, but don’t forget to have a construction professional assess your foundation in the spring.
-Remember, even small openings can allow moisture and pests into your walls, in which case high energy bills may become the least of your worries.
+These five energy saving tips are important parts of winter home maintenance, and do more than help you lower heating bills.
+They can also help you identify and prioritize home improvement opportunities.
+For instance, If you’re sealing foundation cracks this season, remember to have a construction professional inspect your foundation in the spring.
+Even small openings can let moisture and pests into your walls.
+If that happens, energy bills may be the least of your worries.

 As you plan your to-do list, here’s a list of nine winter home maintenance tips to help you identify which projects are easy to DIY, and which are best left to the pros.
 If window replacement is on your list, be sure to give Improveit a call for a free consultation and home energy assessment.
 Along with a full lifetime warranty, you also get free annual window inspections to help ensure your Performax54 windows stay in top shape for as long as the home is standing!